erelsgl/textia/README.md

 * Go to http://localhost/quest

 ## TODO
-* Facebook login support used to work, but now it doesn't.
-This requires someone that knows the details of the new Facebook API.
+* Login with Google and Facebook don't work anymore.
+This requires someone that knows the details of the new login APIs.
 * The "virtue quest" currently works in a small number of cities, and its quality is insufficient.
 This requires more thinking about the best way to implement.